 Energy Bars Recipe Ingredients

-• Honey: Natural binder and sweetener.
+• Honey: A natural sweetener.

 Optional Ingredients: